Delhi govt orders release of quarantined Tablighi members, those needed in Markaz case to be handed over to police

 "Around 900 belong to Delhi while rest are from other states.
 A majority of them hail from Tamil Nadu and Telangana.
 "Delhi government is already in touch with other state governments to make transport arrangement for their return," they said.
-Thousands of Tablighi Jamaat members had been taken out of its Markaz (centre) in Nizamuddin where they had gathered for a religious congregation.
-The area became a major hotspot after a number of members tested positive for coronavirus.
+Thousands of Tablighi Jamaat members had been taken out of its Markaz (centre) in Nizamuddin, where they had gathered for a religious congregation, and quarantined as the area became a major hotspot after a number of members tested positive for coronavirus.

+On March 31, the Delhi Police's Crime Branch had lodged an FIR against seven people, including Maulana Saad Kandhalvi, on a complaint by Station House Officer Nizamuddin for holding the congregation here allegedly in violation of the orders against large gathering and for not maintaining social distancing to contain the spread of coronavirus.
+The members also received flak after there were complaints of misbehaviour by some of them with health workers.

 ALSO READ